tlswg/draft-ietf-tls-ctls/draft-rescorla-tls-ctls.md

 Note that the "version", "dhGroup", and "signatureAlgorithm" fields in the compression profile are specific instances of this algorithm for the corresponding extensions.

+[[OPEN ISSUE: Are there other extensions that would benefit from special treatment, as opposed to hex values.]]

 ### Known Certificates {#known-certs}